-This acrylic hot tub is probably the closest thing you’ll get to a real Jacuzzi in your garden.
-It seats up to 6 people, and features a whopping 35 jets including 5 hydro-massage seat jets for maximum luxury.
-It comes equipped with an Mp3 sound system and LED lighting to complete the look, meaning you can expect to throw some awesome garden parties with this hot tub.
+This classy, albeit pricy, acrylic hot tub is probably the closest thing you’ll get to a real Jacuzzi in your garden.
+It seats up to 4 people, and features a whopping 24 hydro-massage jets in the surrounding body and 4 hydro-massage seat jets for maximum luxury.
+It comes equipped with a back-lit stream of water that flows into the spa to complete the look, meaning you can expect to throw some awesome garden parties with this hot tub.

 Perhaps the best thing about this particular model is that it doesn't require any lengthy installation, so if you want to do it yourself you can.
 Users say the manual is a little limited, but this hot tub is simply plug and play, and most have had no issues with set up.

-Obviously there are hot tubs out there with more features and more capacity – if you happen to have more than three friends – but they're also going to cost you more money, so it depends what you're after.
-If you don't need something that's permanently installed in the back garden, then this is absolutely worth a look.
+Obviously there are hot tubs out there with more features and more capacity but they're also going to cost you more money, so it depends what you're after.
+If you don't need something that's permanently installed in the back garden, then this one is well worth a look.

-Lay-Z-Spa makes a further entry on our list with the Monaco hot tub: this one is the largest of the lot, with seating for up to eight people (and this time customers say that's actually a fair assessment).
+Lay-Z-Spa makes a further entry on our list with the St Moritz hot tub and it’s one of the largest of the lot, with seating for up to seven people (and this time customers say that's actually a fair assessment).
 If you want to have room for plenty of friends, then this might be the hot tub for you.

-Despite its size, this is still simple to inflate and deflate as and when you need to, but remember it will require a lot more water than the smaller models, so that's something else to bear in mind.
-There are 86 jets packed in here, which means a soothing experience is guaranteed.
+Despite its size, this is still simple to inflate – Lay-Z-Spa states it can be set up in five minutes – and deflate as and when you need to, but remember it will require a lot more water (1,190-litres) than the smaller models, so that's something to bear in mind.
+There are a whopping 180 jets packed in here, which means a soothing experience is guaranteed.